FailAcademy/learning/html-css-essentials/adp-vancouver/_lessons/week-04/01-redux.md

 Now create action string constants for stocking up fruit and explaining the current fruit stock.

-Note that the action creator for stocking up fruit will need to be set-up with a parameter of `count` so we can pass some information along in the action's payload about how much to update the inventory in our grocery store state.
+Note that the action creator for stocking up fruit will need to be set-up with a parameter of `count` so we can pass some information along in the action's payload about how much to update the inventory in the grocery store state.

 You can set the value of `count` on a `payload` property in this action object.